 JIANGSU BESTLINECN MODERN LOGISTICS CO., LTD. services include: air and sea international freight forwarding, domestic road transport, general and bonded warehousing, ASEAN cross-border road transport, five Central Asian road cross-border transport, Sino-European road and rail transport, integrated customs clearance and inspection services.

-- Bestlin Logistics: Practical Practice of International Logistics Professionalism...
+- Optimization of International Logistics Transportation Routes...